ISSUIUC/ISS-PCB/HOW-TO.md

 File > Board Setup... > Design Rules > Constraints

 OR you can import these constraints from other projects by clicking the button shown in the image:

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-DRC2.png)

+Information about design constraints can be found at [JLCPCB Design Rules](https://jlcpcb.com/capabilities/Capabilities) - these are the design constraints JLCPCB imposes, the manufacturer we use.

 ### **Trace Impedance Matching**